Tommahawk65/MS3/TESTING.md

 ### Security Testing

 - Website was tested on multiple devices.
-- Tested to ensure unregistered users can access user profiles.
+- Tested to ensure unregistered users can't access user profiles.
 - Tested to ensure edit/delete functions only available to users who created the recipe.
 - Error messages display when an error occurs on site.

 ### Responsiveness

--	The responsiveness of this site was tested using an Apple MacBook Pro, an Ipad 2, an Iphone X, an Iphone XR, a Samsung notepad and a windows laptop.
+-	The responsiveness of this site was tested using an Apple MacBook Pro, an Ipad 2, an Iphone X, an Iphone XR, a Samsung notepad and a Windows laptop.

-## Features
-## (A-Z)

-### Search Bar

--	Search bar was tested on multiple devices.
-Only the recipe type and name fields are searched and all results show as expected.

 # User Stories